 • Question and Answer Session

-Fees are £300 for those attending the APACT conference and £500 for those attending a course only.
+Fees are £300 for those attending APACT Conference and £500 for those attending a course only.